linebender/linebender.github.io/content/blog/2024-10-04-tmil-09/index.md

 ## Masonry

 Masonry is the widget system used by Xilem.
-It provides a non-opinionated retained widget tree on top of Winit, designed as a base layer for high-level GUI frameworks.
+It provides a non-opinionated retained widget tree, designed as a base layer for high-level GUI frameworks.

 Our ongoing pass specification project has been largely implemented.
 That work is now in a wrapping-up stage, which has allowed Olivier to work on improving the codebase's quality in general.